allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

 This certainly works, but let's be frank for a minute and admit this is super verbose and not very developer friendly:

 - You need to `Cmd.map` and `Html.map` here and there
-- You need to pattern match `Widget.Msg` to intercept whatever event interests you...
+- You need to pattern match `Counter.Msg` to intercept whatever event interests you...
-- ... meaning `Widget` exposes all `Msg`s, which are **implementation details** you now rely on.
+- ... meaning `Counter` exposes all `Msg`s, which are **implementation details** you now rely on.

 There's another way, which [Evan] explained in his now deprecated [elm-sortable-table] package.
 Among the many good points he has, one idea stroke me as brilliantly simple yet effective to simplify such stateful view components API design: